The-Brook-Nook/General/README.md

 Welcome to The Brook Nook! 🌴

-This is a private repository that hosts the development of an exciting sequel.
+This is a public repository used for support in the development of an exciting sequel.
 While this project is private, we value feedback and suggestions to improve our game.

 ## Updates 🎲 :
 You can find information on the latest release on [this page](https://github.com/CreacOwo/The-Brook-Nook/releases/new).